WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **CIDRS cannot overlap**, but you make much less connections between VPCs in general

+  - solves the problem **of having to peer each VPC with each other for communication**.
+The hint is within the name – _transit_.

 - **works** with **direct connect and VPNs**

 - you can create **route tables on transit gateway to control the visibility of each VPC**